 If you think an orangutan would never be friends with a kitten, a dog would never hang with an elephant, or a hamster would never chill with an octopus (okay, maybe that last one is a little far-fetched), just search “unlikely animal friendships” on YouTube.
 This is an internet trend that, luckily for everyone, has really caught on and is here to stay.

 Which Animals Like to Hang Out Together?

-The video below, for instance, starts off with a kangaroo playing with an amused-looking dog’s head.
-Then, we see the unlikely friendship of a giant dog gently fighting a parrot for a stick and a pony and a dog play-fighting.
-A dog and a baby chick nuzzling each other in the dog’s bed are next.
-Though the video features several more animal friendships, these are a few stand-outs: a grizzly cuddling with wildcats, a large dog and a cheetah, a kitten playing with a fawn, and a young deer and a dog play-fight in someone’s backyard.
+There are stories of a kangaroo playing with an amused-looking dog.
+Then, we hear about the unlikely friendship of a giant dog gently fighting a parrot for a stick and a pony and a dog play-fighting.
+A dog and a baby chick nuzzling each other in a dog’s bed.
+The stories we hear and videos we see of unlikely animal friendships range from a grizzly bear cuddling with wildcats to a large dog and a cheetah, a kitten playing with a fawn, a young deer and a dog play-fight in someone’s backyard, and more!

 What Does it all Mean?

 Not content to let this adorable trend slide without a thorough examination and analysis, Erica Goode of the New York Times wrote a piece in which she looked into what we can learn from animal friendships.